Dementia, The Ketogenic Diet & Low Thyroid: Answering Your Health Questions | Mark Hyman

 What this episode covers

-• Mark Hyman applies functional medicine to three interconnected chronic conditions: Lewy body dementia, hypothyroidism, and gut dysbiosis.
+• Mark Hyman, a functional medicine clinician, applies his framework to three conditions: Lewy body dementia, hypothyroidism, and gut dysbiosis.

 Why it matters